-Here are some printable labels that you can use.
+Here are some printable inhaler labels that you can use on your inhalers.
 They’re fully editable, and they have a spot for you to write both the type of inhaler that you made and the oils that you used.
 Just fill in your information, and hit print.

 To change the font or font size, hold the “Ctrl” + “E” keys down at the same time.
 It’ll bring up a menu of options.
 You can even save the file with your additions, if you’d like to print more labels later.